Juan Marichal: Playing career

-Marichal threw five pitches – a slider, fastball, changeup, curve, and screwball – for strikes over the top, three-quarters, or sidearm.
-He disguised them with a delivery that allowed him to conceal the type of pitch until it was on its way, which included a high left leg kick that went nearly vertical (even more so than Warren Spahn's delivery).
-Marichal maintained it his entire career, the kick only slightly diminished near retirement.

 Marichal was discovered by Ramfis Trujillo, the son of late Dominican dictator Rafael Leónidas Trujillo.
 Ramfis was the primary sponsor of the Dominican Air Force Baseball Team (Aviación Dominicana), against which Marichal pitched a 2–1 victory in his native Monte Cristi.
 From the very moment the game ended, Marichal was a member of Aviación Dominicana team, enlisted to the Air Force right on the spot by Ramfis's orders.

+Marichal started and won the first game at Cheney Stadium in 1960, home of the new Tacoma Giants, the Giants AAA affiliate.